angt/secret/README.md

  - A secret agent that only trusts subprocesses.
 Not all the processes of the same user!
  - Secret names completion is available after calling the secret agent.
  - Supports unstored secrets.
 Derived from some simple keys and a passphrase.
  - Supports multiple passphrases.
-Not super user-friendly but nice to have.
+A confirmation is requested for each new passphrase.
  - Depends only on the [libhydrogen](https://libhydrogen.org/) library.
  - Small, simple and non obfuscated C code.
 Well, I hope so :)